-- Required score on a recognized English proficiency test (eg. IELTS, TOEFL), - Successful completion of a minimum of 30 credits of academic postsecondary education at a recognized institution where English is the language of instruction and where the school is located in a country where English is an official language, - Successful completion of UCW's English preparation courses, - Successful completion of recognized English preparation courses from another institution where students have demonstrated proficiency at an equivalent to the required IELTS score or better, - Successful completion of BC English 12 or English 12 First Peoples (or equivalent) with a final overall grade of C or better, - Successful completion of a 3 credit academic English course from a Canadian post-secondary institution that is transferable to UCW.
-A minimum grade of C or higher is required,

-- Graduation from a secondary school attended for four or more consecutive years of full time education where English was the language of instruction and where the school is located in a country where English is an official language, - Completion of International Baccalaureate English A1/A2 or English Literature and Performance.
+- Required score on a recognized English proficiency test (eg. IELTS 6.5 with a minimum 6.0 on the Writing band for entry to the BA and BCom programs), - Successful completion of a minimum of 30 credits of academic post-secondary education at a recognized institution where English is the language of instruction and where the school is located in a country where English is an official language, - Successful completion of UCW's English preparation courses, - Successful completion of recognized English preparation courses from another institution where students have demonstrated proficiency at an equivalent to the required IELTS score or better, - Successful completion of BC English 12 or English 12 First Peoples (or equivalent) with a final overall grade of C or better, - Successful completion of a 3 credit academic English course from a Canadian post-secondary institution that is transferable to UCW.
+A minimum grade of C or higher is required, - Graduation from a secondary school attended for four or more consecutive years of full time education where English was the language of instruction and where the school is located in a country where English is an official language, - Completion of International Baccalaureate English A1/A2 or English Literature and Performance.